JCC High School Counseling Center

 Eleva Care- (507) 376- 4141

 Serves Jackson County with comprehensive integrated services to enhance wellbeing and resilience in youth and adult community members.
+Contact them for information and services.

 Eleva Crisis Hotline - 1-800-642-1525

 Greater Minnesota Family Services - www.greaterminnesota.org Professional practitioners work with students on short-term/long-term skill building under the direct supervision of a certified therapist.
 A Circle of Courage approach is used focusing on Belonging, Mastery, Independence and Generosity.
 Students are able to meet with a skills worker at the high school during the school day.
+The referral form is on their website.
+Contact them for services.

 Des Moines Valley Health and Human Services - (507) 847-4000